-Days 7-9 Gaze upon magical Machu Picchu from the seldom-traveled Llactapata trail Head downhill through bamboo forests to the Vilcanota River Take a full day to deeply explore the ruins of Machu Picchu: hike to the Gate of the Sun for an impressive overview, then get up close as our local guide reveals secrets of the "Lost City's" astrological designs and provides insight into the stonework at this sacred site Got an intrepid streak?
-Summit Machu Picchu Mountain for a bird's-eye look at the ruins Stroll the grounds of the Machu Picchu Pueblo Hotel with a naturalist to learn about the local flora and fauna.
+Days 7-9 Gaze upon magical Machu Picchu from the seldom-traveled Llactapata trail Head downhill through bamboo forests to the Vilcanota River Take a full layover day to deeply explore the ruins of Machu Picchu: hike to the Gate of the Sun for an impressive overview, then get up close as our local guide reveals secrets of the "Lost City's" astrological designs and provides insight into the stonework at this sacred site Got an intrepid streak?
+Ascend Machu Picchu Mountain (with a special permit that Backroads secures on your behalf) for a memorable view of the ruins Stroll the grounds of the Machu Picchu Pueblo Hotel with a naturalist to learn about the local flora and fauna.

 Guests Reviews About This Trip

 Incredible!!!
 This was a majestic experience--delightful form beginning to end!!
 Arduous and challenging trekking but so rewarding!- Corpus Christi, TX

 This was the best vacation I've taken in a long, long time.
 Everything was perfect - Peru, the trek and the lodges.
 I am definitely having re-entry problems at home after such a fantastic time.- Berkeley, CA